Makerland/makethings.io/GUIDE.md

+# TO DO:

+- faq
+- promotion section
+- sponsorships section
+- links to materials in materials section
+- word about selection process
+- all missing links!!

 # Make Things: Organizer Handbook

 If you're reading this, it means that you're probably thinking about organizing your own Make Things event.
 That's awesome!
 First step to actually organize it is done, congratulations :)